gasangw/NestJS-Interview-Questions-And-Answers/README.md

     **[⬆ Back to Top](#table-of-contents)**

 18. ### How does the Nest logger differ from the standard console.log() and when would you prefer one over the other?
+    The `NestJS Logger` provides additional features compared to `console.log()`.
+It includes context information, supports log levels such as (`log`, `fatal`, `error`,`warn`, `debug`, and `verbose`), and can be customized.

+    Use `console.log()` for quick debugging or simple logging needs.

+    Use NestJS Logger when you need more control over your logs, such as in larger or production applications.
+It helps in filtering logs based on levels and provides context, making it easier to trace the source of the log.
+    On how the `Nest logger` is implemented checkout [Nestjs Documentation](https://docs.nestjs.com/techniques/logger)

     **[⬆ Back to Top](#table-of-contents)**